-Most of Dr. Deutsch’s patients have their arm lifts done at an accredited hospital, on an outpatient basis.
-The procedure may be performed under general or local anesthesia, and normally takes one to three hours to complete.
+Most of Dr. Deutsch’s patients have their arm lifts done at an accredited hospital on an outpatient basis.
+The procedure may be performed under general or local anesthesia and typically takes one to three hours to complete.
 Exactly how long your surgery may last depends on the extent of skin and fat removal that is required, and whether the arm lift is being done in combination with other body contouring procedures (such as a tummy tuck or breast lift).

-The total recovery time for arm lift surgery usually lasts between two and six weeks, during which time patients may experience some swelling, bruising, elbow or inner arm numbness, and mild discomfort.
+The total recovery time for arm lift surgery usually lasts between two and six weeks.
+Patients may experience some swelling, bruising, elbow or inner arm numbness, and mild discomfort during this time.
 This can be managed with pain medication, which Dr. Deutsch will prescribe.
 He also advises patients to keep their arms elevated and limit movement for the first several days following surgery.
 Compression wraps should continue to be worn on the arms for two or three weeks after the procedure to help reduce swelling.

 Arm lift after massive weight loss.
-These pictures were taken 6 weeks after surgery.
+These pictures were taken six weeks after surgery.

 Find Out if an Arm Lift is Right for You

-If the underside of your upper arms have developed sagging, drooping skin, or appears loose due to excess skin, an arm lift may be for you.
+If the underside of your upper arms has developed sagging, drooping skin or appears loose due to excess skin, an arm lift may be for you.
 The best way to know if an arm lift would help you reach your aesthetic goals is to schedule a consultation with Dr. Deutsch.
 Please call Perimeter Plastic Surgery at 404-255-0886 to book your appointment, or contact us online and fill out our online appointment request form.
-Dr. Deutsch will be happy to discuss your goals and concerns, and help you decide whether an arm lift is right for you.
+Dr. Deutsch will be happy to discuss your goals and concerns and help you decide whether an arm lift is right for you.